davidbalbert/blip/README.md

 ## Details and stray thoughts

+Name idea: people sometimes use chainmale gloves when cutting things on a mandolin.
+It lets you use the sharp tool more safely.
+This is what I want for the language.
+Maybe there's a name that evokes that.

 Rust and Swift are C++ replacements – too big.
 Zig is a C replacement, but it doesn't have any memory safety.
 Go is lots of fun, but GC makes it a bit too high level.
 CSP is great.

 Basically, I want to use Go for lower level things, but it's not quite suited to some of those.